mike99mac/mariacmdb/README.md

 # Overview
 It has the following files:
-- mariacmdb.py   Line command that maintains the database
+- mariacmdb.py&nbsp;&nbsp;&nbsp;&nbsp; Line command that maintains the database
-- restapi.py     RESTful API that works through a Web server
+- restapi.py&nbsp;&nbsp;&nbsp;&nbsp; RESTful API that works through a Web server
-- serverinfo     A small bash script that returns data from managed servers
+- serverinfo&nbsp;&nbsp;&nbsp;&nbsp; A small bash script that returns data from managed servers

 Key-based authentication, or *Passwordless* access is needed from the mariacmdb server to all systems that will be managed.